cloudmesh-community/book/README.md

 https://github.com/cloudmesh-community/book/blob/master/

-# Cloudmesh community ePup Publication Framework
+# Cloudmesh Community ePup Publication Framework

 :warning: This section is only for those that like to generate their own ePubs based on our framework